You didn’t mean to interview me, but since you’re here...

 How did you balance brand consistency with the needs of different products and audiences?

 Parents needed clarity and reassurance.
 Students needed speed and focus.
-Tutors needed workflows that were efficient and easy to manage.
-Institutions needed credibility, consistency, and confidence that the platform could scale.
+Tutors needed efficient workflows.
+Institutions needed credibility and confidence the platform could scale.

 I kept the foundation consistent across all of it, then adjusted how it showed up based on who was using it and what they were trying to do.
-That way each experience felt right for the moment without feeling like a different company.
+Same company, different conversations.

-Why was this the right time to move on after five years?
+Why was this the right time to move on?